kulcsarrudolf/pasztor.at/content/privacy.md

 ## Changes and updates to this policy

 The author of this website reserves the right to change this policy at any time, without prior notice.
-If JavaScript is enabled in your browser, and you have not installed extensions that block cookie notices, you may receive a notification about the updated privacy policy when you next visit this site.

-This document has last been updated: July 20, 2020
+This document has last been updated: August 11, 2020